woocommerce/woocommerce/README.md

 ## Contributing to WooCommerce

-If you have a patch or have stumbled upon an issue with WooCommerce core, you can contribute this back to the code.
-Please read our [contributor guidelines](https://github.com/woocommerce/woocommerce/blob/trunk/.github/CONTRIBUTING.md) for more information on how you can do this.
+As an open source project, we rely on community contributions to continue to improve WooCommerce.
+To contribute, please follow the pre-requisites above and visit our [Contributing to Woo](https://developer.woo.com/docs/category/contributing/) doc for more links and contribution guidelines.